-While many spouses will pursue a premarital agreement, one other course of action is the enactment of a postnuptial agreement.
-Postnuptial agreements typically specify the same types of items seen in a premarital agreement, but a postnuptial agreement is entered into after marriage.
-On top of this, while a premarital agreement has a somewhat precautionary mindset to mitigate a divorce, a postnuptial agreement is often used by spouses who have encountered marital difficulty but are seeking to work things out.
-The postnuptial agreement can help provide better structure.
-Many times spouses that encounter difficulties will enter into a postnuptial agreement just to prevent a lengthy and exhausting divorce process, should their marriage fail.
+While a premarital agreement has a somewhat precautionary mindset to mitigate a divorce, a postnuptial agreement is often used by spouses who have encountered marital difficulty but are seeking to work things out.
+Many times, spouses that encounter difficulties will enter into a postnuptial agreement just to prevent a lengthy and exhausting divorce process, should their marriage fail.

 Postnuptial agreements are meant to cover the same aspects of the marriage that a prenuptial agreement would normally cover.
 These include: